Mercantilism vs Free Trade in the 13 Colonies for Kids

 Mercantilism is all about trade and how trade is conducted.
 Mercantilism is a system of government controlled trade.
 It is not a system of free trade.
+The different between mercantilism and free trade has everything to do with who controls the price and the destination of both imports and exports.
+In free trade or capitalism, control is mostly in the hands of the trader.
+In mercantilism, control is totally in the hands of the government.

 FREE TRADE OR CAPITALISM: In a system of free trade or capitalism, there are laws that control trade.
 These laws are set by the government.
 But you, as the owner of the goods, can decide how much you are going to charge for your goods, and you can decide (for the most part) where you can sell your goods.